 There is a large degree of deviation within average lifetime earnings between majors.
 The forces of supply and demand are present in the job market; if you have an uncommon skill that is in high demand, you are likely to make good money, and the same is true of the reverse.

 Engineers and statisticians have high average salaries because their skills are highly marketable, and there aren’t that many of them.
 Conversely, finding a high-paying job isn’t so easy for say fine arts and religion majors.
 If you want to compare majors’ potential lifetime earnings, there is an interactive tool that allows you to do so side by side.

 “Risk,” in this case, can generally be defined as the probability of ending up in the same or worse situation than if you hadn’t gone to college plus the money and time you spent there.
 “Return” you get to define.
 It’s usually a mix between doing what you enjoy, and what pays.
 If they are one and the same you’ve hit the jackpot, if not, you decide how much weight you give each thing and determine if you’re intended major is worth the risk.

 In this analysis, you should also, very seriously, take into account how you intend to pay for college and what that implies for your future.

-Debt is no joke, and to take on such a large amount at a young age can have effects that ripple well into your mid-life.
-There are a variety of student aid programs, loans, scholarships, and grants that can help you get through college, but if debt is your main vehicle, then understand that it may take decades to pay off.
+Debt is no joke, and taking on such a large amount at a young age can have effects that ripple well into your mid-life.
+There are a variety of student aid programs, loans, scholarships, and grants that can help you get through college, but if the debt is your main vehicle, then understand that it may take decades to pay off.